dpa-newslab/dpa-digitalwires-s3push-example/basic/README.md

 # S3-Push Example

 These are instructions on how to set up an S3 bucket in your own AWS account to receive articles via s3push.
+New articles are sent to a SQS-queue using SNS-notifications.

 ## TL;DR

 ```
+# please ensure aws-credentials are set to admin-user of your aws-account
 npm install

-# please ensure aws-credentials are set to admin-user of your aws-account

-nano serverless.yml   # please change bucket name and prefix
+nano serverless.yml   # please look for "CHANGE THIS" to change bucket names and prefix

 npm run s3push-deploy